mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Now if the twins could only learn how to share...</figcaption>
 </figure>

-Registering touches consistently is almost impossible for the twins at this age.
+Registering touches consistently is almost impossible for my two little girls at this age because:

 1. The iPad is easily confused by touches made by resting wrists and palms on the screen.
 2. Their small fingers are often ignored by the iPad's sensors.